 St Christoph is a tiny village on the road between Lech and St Anton near the top of the Arlberg pass.
 It accesses the same pistes as its larger neighbor, St Anton.
 There’s a good nursery slope near the Sporthotel for beginners and a snowpark, terrain park, and halfpipe.
 Its lower slopes are ideal for beginners, while more advanced skiers have St Anton and Stuben’s ski area.
 With a resort altitude of 1800m, this is one of the highest hotels in the region.

 The hotel itself is traditional in style.
 The lobby, main bar, and restaurant areas are a mass of dark wood beams and muted lighting.
 Dark wood and beams also clad the walls, and thick wood pillars separate the rooms up into more petite portions.

 In the evenings, the atmosphere is wonderful.
 An enormous open fire in the center of the bar area radiates a warm glow throughout the room.
 It is the perfect place to enjoy an apres-ski beer or glass of wine.

 Beyond the bar, the main restaurant serves an extensive multi-course dinner and a lovely breakfast.
-Each morning, the high altitude chefs put on an extensive spread of fruits, cereals, yogurts, cheeses, and meats and bread along with hot options including vats of delicious scrambled egg, bacon, sausages, and boiled eggs, and you could also order a la carte eggs if you prefer.
+Each morning, the high-altitude chefs put on an extensive spread of fruits, cereals, yogurts, cheeses, meats, and bread along with hot options, including vats of delicious scrambled egg, bacon, sausages, and boiled eggs, and you could also order a la carte eggs if you prefer.